liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/01-elasticsearch-intro.markdown

 | **Note:** Although Elasticsearch 6.5 is shipped as the embedded Elasticsearch
 | server version, Elasticsearch 7.3 is the most recent supported Elasticsearch
 | version for @product-ver@.
 Installing Elasticsearch 7.3 requires that you are
-| running Service Pack 1/Fix Pack 2 or later.
-Elasticsearch 6.8.x is also
+| running Service Pack 1/Fix Pack 2 or later (GA2 or later for CE users).
-| supported.
+| Elasticsearch 6.8.x is also supported.

 If you'd rather use Solr, it's also supported.
 See the documentation on [Installing Solr](/docs/7-2/deploy/-/knowledge_base/d/installing-solr)